-A good salesman knows that offering additional incentives is a great way to close a deal and asking for referrals is a great way to gain leads.
-In the health insurance industry, those tactics are considered illegal or fraudulent activity.
+A good salesman knows that incentives and referrals are good ways to gain leads and close sales.
+In the health insurance industry, certain incentives and referral methods are considered illegal activity.

-The Stark Law, which was enacted long before the ACA, “prohibits the knowing and willful offer, payment, solicitation, or receipt of remuneration to induce federal health care program business”(according to the APTA).
-This law goes above and beyond health care sales and includes situations like those where doctors use incentives to push patients towards a certain pharmacy or drug.
-It also means that health care agents cannot push a client towards a certain plan using incentives.
+The Stark Law, which was enacted long before the Affordable Care Act (ACA), “prohibits the knowing and willful offer, payment, solicitation, or receipt of remuneration to induce federal health care program business”(according to the APTA).
+This law goes above and beyond health care sales.
+It includes situations like those where doctors use incentives to push patients towards a certain pharmacy or drug.
+It also means that health care agents cannot use incentives to push a client towards a certain plan.

-Referrals are a bit easier to navigate than incentives.
+Referrals are a bit easier to navigate than incentives, and the Baby Boomer population loves to give referrals when they receive excellent service.
 When it comes to client referrals, you cannot solicit contact information.
 You can, however, give your clients extra business cards and promotional swag in the hopes that they pass them on to eligible friends and family.
 You can’t ask your clients for leads, but you can hope that they’ll find some for you anyway.

 Additionally, doctors and pharmacies are allowed to refer patients to each other’s practices, but they cannot use incentives to do so.
 The same applies to you.
 You can refer clients to a specific doctor, hospital, or pharmacy in the hope of providing them with the best care possible and keeping them within their plan’s doctor network.
 You cannot do so for your own financial gain.